 - Award a discretionary discount of 50% for up to 12 months for a property which requires, or is undergoing, major structural repair or alteration to render it habitable (Council Tax Exemption Class A prior to April 2013).

 - Award a discretionary discount of 100% for up to two months after a property becomes unoccupied and unfurnished.
 Six week occupancy / furnished periods are ignored.
 (Council Tax Exemption Class C prior to April 2013).

 - From 01/04/2013 to 31/03/19 apply the 50% additional levy to properties which have been unoccupied for longer than two years.

 - From 01/04/2019 this levy was increased to 100%

 We made these changes for the following reasons:

-- To encourage owners to bring under-occupied properties back into use in view of the housing shortage both in the borough and across the country.
+- To encourage owners to bring under occupied properties back into use in the view of the housing shortage both in the borough and across the country.

-- To discourage owners from leaving properties unoccupied for any length of time in view of the housing shortage and cost to the local economy.
+- To discourage owners from leaving properties unoccupied for any length of time in view of the housing shortage and cost in the local economy.

-- To spread the costs of council services over a wider tax base so council tax can be lower for residents.
+- To spread the cost of council services over a wider tax base so Council Tax can be lower for residents.